sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 02-08-2018

+- https://www.robinwieruch.de/react-pass-props-to-component/ A nice recap article to React props/state/context and more

 # 01-08-2018

 - https://blog.softwaremill.com/keep-your-domain-clean-in-event-sourcing-5db6ddc26fe4 Keep your domain clean in Event Sourcing